An overtired puppy isn’t just cranky – they’re overwhelmed, stressed, and often unable to settle without help.

 Tired vs. overtired puppy

+A tired puppy and an overtired puppy may look similar – but their behavior tells a very different story.
 What’s the difference?
 Generally, a tired puppy is mellow and settles easily, and an overtired puppy is restless, noisy, and may nip or act wild.

 | Behavioral Sign | Tired Puppy | Overtired Puppy |